 Our future success depends substantially on the continued efforts of our executive officers and key employees.
 If one or more of our executive officers or key employees were unable or unwilling to continue their services with us, we might not be able to replace them easily, in a timely manner, or at all.
-In addition, our executive officers and key employees hold the equity interests in Beijing Tuda Science and Technology Co., Ltd., or Beijing Tuda, Guangzhou Huaduo Network Technology Co., Ltd., or Guangzhou Huaduo, Suangzhou Sanrenxing, 100-Education Technology Co., Ltd., or Sanrenxing, and Guangzhou BaiGuoYuan Network Technology Co., Ltd., or Guangzhou BaiGuoYuan, our PRC consolidated affiliated entities.
-In particular, Mr. David Xueling Li, our co-founder, chairman and chief executive officer, owns 97.7% of Beijing Tuda's equity interests and 99% of Bilin Online's equity interests, mr. Li and Beijing Tuda also own 0.5% and 99.0% of Guangzhou Huaduo's equity interests, nor sepectively, which in turn owns 99.01% of Guangzhou Huya's equity interests.
-Ronglie Dong, CEO of HUYA Inc., owns 0.99% of Guangzhou Huya's equity interests in Sanrenxing, and My.
-Wr.
-David Xueling Li, through Guangzhou Huado, indirectly owns substantial equity interests.
-In Particular, Mr. David Xueling Li, our co-founder, chairman and chief executive officers and key employees terminates their services with us, we have the contractual right to appoint designees to hold the PRC consolidated affiliated entities' equity interests.
+In addition, our executive officers and key employees hold the equity interests in Beijing Tuda Science and Technology Co., Ltd., or Beijing Tuda, Guangzhou Huaduo Network Technology Co., Ltd., or Guangzhou Huaduo, Guangzhou Bilin Online Information Technology Co., Ltd. (formerly known as Beijing Bilin Online Information Technology Co., Ltd.), or Bilin Online, Guangzhou Huya Information Technology Co., Ltd., or Guangzhou Huya, Guangzhou Sanrenxing 100-Education Technology Co., Ltd., or Sanrenxing, and Guangzhou BaiGuoYuan Network Technology Co., Ltd., or Guangzhou BaiGuo Yuan, our PRC consolidated affiliated entities.
+In particular, Mr. David Xueling Li, our co-founder, chairman and chief executive officer, owns 97.7% of Beijing Tuda's equity interests and 99% of Bilin Online's equity interests.
+Mr. Li and Beijing Tuda also own 0.5% and 99.0% of Guangzhou Huaduo's equity interests, respectively, which in turn owns 99.01% of Guangzhou Huya's equity interests.
+Rongjie Dong, CEO of HUYA Inc., owns 0.99% of Guangzhou Huya's equity interests through his wholly owned subsidiary Guangzhou Qinlv Investment Consulting Co., Ltd., or Guangzhou Qinlv.
+Mr. David Xueling Li, through Guangzhou Huaduo, indirectly owns substantial equity interests in Sanrenxing, and Mr. David Xueling Li owns 99.0% of Guangzhou BaiGuo Yuan's equity interests.
+If any of these executive officers and key employees terminates their services with us, we have the contractual right to appoint designees to hold the PRC consolidated affiliated entities' equity interests.
 However, our business may be severely disrupted, our financial condition and results of operations may be materially and adversely affected and we may incur additional expenses to recruit, train and retain personnel.
-If any of our executive officers and key employees and us, we cannot assure you that we would be able to enforce these non-compete agreement may not be deemed valid or enforceable under PRC laws.
-If any dispute arises between our executive officers and key employees and us, we cannot assure you that we
+If any of our executive officers or key employees joins a competitor or forms a competing company, we may lose customers, know-how and key professionals and staff members.
+Each of our executive officers and key employees has entered into an employment agreement and a non-compete agreement with us.
+However, as advised by our PRC counsel, Fangda Partners, certain provisions under the non-compete agreement may not be deemed valid or enforceable under PRC laws.
+If any dispute arises between our executive officers and key employees and us, we cannot assure you that we would be able to enforce these non-compete agreements in China, where these executive officers reside, in light of uncertainties with China's legal system.
+See "-Risks Related to Doing Business in China-Uncertainties in the interpretation and enforcement of Chinese laws and regulations could limit the legal protections available to you and us."